MLXXXp/Arduboy2/README.md

 If the sketch doesn't use any *"tunes"* functions, there's a good chance this is all that has to be done to make it compile.

-### Sketch now runs too fast

-If the sketch uses the *nextFrame()* function to maintain a steady speed, you may find that it now runs too fast (because of a bug in Arduboy V1.1 that has been fixed in Arduboy2).
-The solution may be to just specify a lower value in the call to *setFrameRate()*.
-Otherwise, the changes required will depend on the particular sketch, based on the fact that frame rates now work properly.

 ### Sketch uses only *tunes.tone()* for sound

 If the sketch has sound but only uses *tunes.tone()*, solutions are: